RileyXX/PlexPreferNonForcedSubs/README.md

 3. Ensure that your Plex media server is running, then run the script using `PlexPreferNonForcedSubs` in the command line.
 4. On the first run, the script will prompt you to enter your [Plex token](https://www.plexopedia.com/plex-media-server/general/plex-token/).
 The token will be saved locally in the same folder as `token.txt`.
 5. Done, setup complete.
 The script will continue to run and set all movies and shows in your local Plex library to use English non-forced subtitles.
+6. (Optional) If you have not yet setup your preferred subtitle settings in Plex, it is recommended to do so if you want English subs always enabled when available.
+To avoid overriding manual subtitle selection, the script will not set subtitle tracks to English when the subtitle tracks are set to Off or None.
+To change your default subtitle settings in Plex, navigate to [Plex Settings](https://app.plex.tv/desktop/#!/settings/account) > Account > Audio & Subtitle Settings > Set your preferred subtitle language to "English" and "Always Enabled".
+See [screenshot](https://user-images.githubusercontent.com/49823202/241563899-7e6b69d3-52c9-40f2-8386-20d3bd5c04b0.png).

 See the section below for instructions on how to run, update, and uninstall the script.